T-AbdelAlim/CraniumPy/README.md

 ## Download

-The standalone Windows app needs no Python or dependencies.
+The standalone Windows and macOS apps need no Python or dependencies.
 Get the latest build from the [releases page](https://github.com/T-AbdelAlim/CraniumPy/releases/latest).

-- The .exe is unsigned, so Windows SmartScreen or your antivirus may flag it on first run.
+- The Windows .exe is unsigned, so SmartScreen or your antivirus may flag it on first run.
 Click "More info" then "Run anyway".
+- The macOS .app is unsigned/unnotarized, so Gatekeeper will refuse to open it normally.
+Right-click (or Ctrl-click) the app, choose "Open", then confirm in the dialog that appears - only needed the first time.
+There are separate builds for Apple Silicon and Intel Macs; pick the one matching your Mac.
 - In the desktop app, "Save results" writes directly next to your original file via a native file picker (see [Saving your results](#saving-your-results)).

 For other platforms, or to run from source, see [Running it from source](#running-it-from-source).